Advertisement

 Related Article: Local firms to reverse oil production decline

 As PETAN Chairman, he is honoured to represent an organisation that fosters progress and expansion in the petroleum sector.
 PETAN recognises the influential impact of African content beyond oil and gas, embracing the potential of African stories to drive change, shape perceptions, and stimulate financial development.
 They strongly relate to the theme as it aligns with their determination to elevate African creativity, break barriers, and empower emerging content innovators.
-They firmly believe that Africa is prepared to showcase its rich cultural heritage and share its narratives on the global stage.
+They firmly believe that Africa is prepared to showcase its rich Cultural Heritage and share its narratives on the global stage.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.